 Maybe you’ve seen us in action:

-Organize the Pacific Northwest Brew Cup, bringing brewers and approximately 3000 beer lovers from all over the northwest
+Organizing the Pacific Northwest Brew Cup, bringing brewers and approximately 3000 beer lovers together for craft beers, live music, and more

-Organize the monthly 2nd Saturday Art Walk, with approximately 17 participating galleries, retail businesses, and restaurants on a monthly basis
+Presenting the monthly 2nd Saturday Art Walk, with upwards of 25 participating galleries, retail businesses, restaurants, and special events on a monthly basis